 Monica has written 70 publications and engages actively in public speaking.
 A frequent media commentator on Latin America energy and climate politics, her insights have been mentioned in local, regional and international media including TIME magazine, the Financial Times, National Geographic, El País, Repubblica, and The Guardian.

 She was a Steering Committee member of UNEP Emissions Gap Report 2012-2017.
 She co-chaired the Platform for Low-Emissions Development Strategies in Latin America and the Caribbean.
-She was a WEF Global Agenda Council member in 2015-2016.
-She is member of the Advisory Committee of the 2050 Pathways Platform to promote decarbonization.
+In 2019, she was named ‘Crusader of the Year’ for her role advancing electric mobility in Costa Rica.
+BMW and TED appointed her as mentor to “Next Visionaries,” an initiative exploring the future of mobility.

 She has a Ph.D in environmental management from Yale University and prior to that she got her Masters, also at Yale, and a masters in economic policy at UNA in Costa Rica.